Elizabeth Phillips (martial artist)

 Elizabeth Phillips is an American mixed martial artist who competes in the Bantamweight division.
 She was previously signed with the Ultimate Fighting Championship.

 Mixed martial arts career

 Early career

 Phillips made her amateur MMA debut in June 2011.
-She amassed a record of 3 wins, 1 loss, and 1 draw over the next year.
+She amassed a record of 3–1–1 over the next year.

 Phillips made her professional MMA debut in September 2012.
-Before signing with the UFC she built a record of 4 wins and 1 loss.
+Before signing with the UFC she built a record of 4–1.

 Ultimate Fighting Championship

 Phillips made her UFC debut against Valérie Létourneau at UFC 174 on June 14, 2014.
 She lost the fight via split decision.

 Phillips next faced Milana Dudieva at UFC Fight Night: Bisping vs. Le on August 23, 2014.
 She lost the fight via controversial split decision.

 In her third fight with the promotion, Phillips faced Jessamyn Duke at UFC on Fox: Dillashaw vs. Barão 2 on July 25, 2015.
 She won the bout by unanimous decision.

 During her fight with Duke, Phillips suffered two wardrobe malfunctions.
 Her left nipple was accidentally exposed in the first round, and her right nipple in the third round.
 Both incidents occurred while she was on her back.
 The footage of her bare nipples was later edited from the recordings, but many screenshots and videos were recorded by fans.

 Phillips faced Raquel Pennington at UFC 202 on August 20, 2016.
 She lost the fight by unanimous decision and was subsequently released from the promotion.